facile29/Statistics_in_excel/README.md

 12. Correlation: Measured the strength and direction of relationships between variables.

 Descriptive Statistics(example)file : A comprehensive Excel file combining examples of statistical measures, including central tendency, variability, and relationships, to summarize and interpret datasets effectively.
 Do check it out!

+13. Standard Normal Distribution: Demonstrated the calculation and visualization of a standard normal curve in Excel, showcasing how data aligns with the z-score framework for statistical analysis.